The Twelfth Conference of the Ontario Society for the Study of Argumentation

 Notification of acceptance will be sent in November 2019.

-The Conference will be preceded by a Summer Institute on Argumentation.
+The Conference will be followed by a Summer Institute on Argumentation.

 For information write to <firstname.lastname@example.org>.